francosion042/francosion042/README.md

-# Hello! 👋

-I'm a Backend Engineer, with over 5 years of professional experience in designing, deploying, and building robust and scalable systems.
-My journey in the tech world has been thrilling, and I'm passionate about solving real-world problems through code.
-I thrive in innovative startup environments and love exploring new technologies.

 ## 🌱 Interests
 - **Backend Engineering**: Crafting efficient, scalable, and robust backend architectures is where I excel.
 I enjoy creating seamless APIs and optimizing database interactions.
 - **Open Source**: Contributing to open source projects and being a part of the global developer community is something I find rewarding.
 - **Architectural Design**: Designing system architectures that are both resilient and easy to maintain is a pursuit I find both challenging and rewarding.
 - **Database Management**: Ensuring data integrity, optimizing queries, and designing schemas are tasks I relish.
-- **Indie Hacking**: I enjoy building and growing indie hack projects from the ground up.
 - **Blockchain Technology**: Fascinated by blockchain and its potential to revolutionize various sectors.

 ## 💼 Core Skills